digital-science/dimcli/README.md

 Dimcli provides an interactive environment which aims at simplifying the process of learning the grammar of the Dimensions Search Language ([DSL](https://app.dimensions.ai/dsl)).
 Calling `dimcli` from the terminal opens a CLI featuring autocomplete (based on the DSL syntax and vocabulary), persistent history across sessions, pretty-printing and preview of JSON results, export to HTML and CSV, and more.

 Current version: see [pypi homepage](https://pypi.org/project/dimcli/).
 Source code hosted on [github](https://github.com/lambdamusic/dimcli).

+> See also: the [Dimensions API Lab](https://github.com/digital-science/dimensions-api-lab) website contains various Jupyter notebooks using Dimcli.

 ## Installation